stuartjnelson/northern-badger-11ty-blog/articles/how-i-use-ai-to-help-me-blog-as-a-dyslexic-software-engineer.md

 {{excerpt}}

-## AI for improving my blog post title - ❓
+## AI for improving my blog post title
-I'm coming up with the title ideas myself for the articles but I use ChatGPT to improve them.
-For instance my draft title for this post was _As a Dyslexic software engineer how I use AI to help me blog_ and I asked ChatGPT to improve this title.
-It return _How I use AI to help me blog as a dyslexic software engineer_.
-Sometimes, like on this occasion I use exactly what ChatGPT gives me.
-Often I'll take what it returns to me and tweak it to better fit what I'm after.
+I'm responsible for coming up with title ideas for my articles, but I use ChatGPT to help refine them.
+For example, my initial draft for a recent post was _"As a Dyslexic Software Engineer, How I Use AI to Help Me Blog"_.
+I asked ChatGPT to improve it, and it returned _"How I Use AI to Help Me Blog as a Dyslexic Software Engineer"_.
+In this case, I used the exact suggestion.
+Other times, I tweak the suggestions slightly to better align with what I want.

-I know my ide is a bit clunky and I could manually improve it but that not a strength of mine.
-I'm an ideas person.
-Written English is a challenge.
+While I recognise that my initial ideas can be a bit clunky, and I could improve them manually, that’s not my strength.
+I'm more of an ideas person, and written English can be a challenge for me.

 ## AI for proof reading - ❓